codebyzeun/codebyzeun/README.md

 <div align="center">

-_"I'm 22, and Proxy AI might already understand more than your entire SaaS stack."_
+_"I’m 22.
+I’ve just started.
+The machines are already listening."_
 Stay tuned.
-More is coming.
+More to come.

 </div>